abhi15sep/find-unused-lambda-functions/README.md

 This is a simple python script that uses Amazon Athena and AWS CloudTrail to list the Lambda functions that have not been invoked in the past 30 days.
 Running this script will create and run an Amazon Athena query on your CloudTrail data.
 You are charged for the number of bytes scanned by Amazon Athena, rounded up to the nearest megabyte, with a 10MB minimum per query.
 There are no charges for Data Definition Language (DDL) statements like CREATE/ALTER/DROP TABLE, statements for managing partitions, or failed queries.
 See [Athena pricing](https://aws.amazon.com/athena/pricing/) for pricing details and examples.

-### Prerequisites
+## Prerequisites

 This sample project depends on [boto3](https://aws.amazon.com/sdk-for-python/), the AWS SDK for Python, and requires Python 2.6.5+, 2.7, and 3.3+.
 You can install boto3 using pip:

     pip install boto3

-The script also requires that you have CloudTrail data events enabled for all Lambda functions within your AWS account.
+The script also requires that you have AWS CloudTrail data events enabled for all Lambda functions within your AWS account.
 The following blog "[Gain Visibility into the Execution of Your AWS Lambda functions with AWS CloudTrail](https://aws.amazon.com/blogs/mt/gain-visibility-into-the-execution-of-your-aws-lambda-functions-with-aws-cloudtrail/)" provides a step-by-step guide.
+Last, your IAM user must have the [appropriate permissions](https://docs.aws.amazon.com/athena/latest/ug/access.html#managed-policies) to execute queries in Amazon Athena.

-### Basic Configuration
+### Boto3 Configuration

 Before you can begin using Boto 3, you should set up authentication credentials.
 Credentials for your AWS account can be found in the IAM Console.
 You can create or use an existing user.
 Go to manage access keys and generate a new set of keys.